asa-nerd/IRMA/02 IRMA Host/Readme.md

-## Module IRMAhost
+## Module IRMA Host

+The host application is executed on a computer that acts as a server.
+It allows the data received by the interfaces to be recorded and enables researchers to set up the experiment and to control and monitor its execution.
+The host application was developed in Java, utilizing the Processing library, which is widely used in the context of art.

-Host module of the IRMA system, developed in Processing 3: https://processing.org
+The host module was developed in Processing 3: https://processing.org

 ### Dependecies:

 controlP5: https://github.com/sojamo/controlp5